Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Text-Input Generation and Evaluation Workflow

 \subsubsection{Text-Input Insertion}

-We can invoke the logical operation functions to automatically insert the generated text inputs into the corresponding text-input components.
-As shown in Listing~\ref{lst:test-script2} (Appendix~\ref{ASEC:Automated Testing Tools}), after obtaining the text inputs from the LLM (line~\ref{line:extractTestCase}), UIAutomator locates all text-input components (line~\ref{line:findObjectsByType}).
-Robotium then fills the text inputs into the corresponding text-input components based on their index attributes (lines~\ref{line:fillTextIntoView-begin} to~\ref{line:fillTextIntoView-end}).
-UIAutomator identifies text-input components and stores them in an array in the order in which they appear on the UI page.
-The LLMs are provided with the context of the text inputs in the same order, ensuring that the generated text inputs are returned in the same sequence.
-Thus, a mapping between the text inputs and the text-input components is established, which enables Robotium to put the inputs into the correct components.
+We can invoke the logic functions to automatically insert the generated text inputs into the corresponding text-input components.
+Specifically, the LLMs are provided with the context of the text inputs with their corresponding resource ID attributes in a JSON format --- as defined in our restrictive prompt (Section~\ref{SEC: Prompt Construction}).
+Thus, a mapping between the text inputs and the text-input components is established.
+After obtaining the text inputs from the LLM, UIAutomator locates all the text-input components, and fills them with the corresponding text (based on their resource ID attributes).